Alzheimer's Association Lebanon

 - Strengthening civil society to reduce the poverty of vulnerable older people in the occupied Palestinian territories.

-WSCR became the first HelpAge International Affiliate in the Middle East in October 2011.
+WSCR became the first HelpAge International global network member in the Middle East in October 2011.

 Palestinian Center for Communication & Development Strategies